SJV-S/OpenCelerator/README.md

 ## Installation

 Extract content in your preferred directory.
 Launch by running iChart executable.
 Packages on older platforms should work on newer ones, but not the reverse.
-For example, the Windows 10 version should work on 11, Ventura should work on Sonoma, and so on.
+For example, the Windows 10 version should work on 11, the Ventura version should work on Sonoma, and so on.

 #### Mac